parker-codes/todos-app/README.md

 # serve with hot reload at localhost:3000
 $ yarn dev

+# serve Tuari core (must also be running yarn dev in another terminal)
+$ yarn tauri dev

 # build for production and launch server
 $ yarn build